Henrik Andersen

-Henrik Andersen (born 7 May 1965) is a Danish former football player, who played eight years at Belgian club RSC Anderlecht, with whom he won the 1983 UEFA Cup.
-He represented the Danish national team in 30 matches, and scored two goals.
+Henrik Andersen (born 7 May 1965) is a Danish former football player, who played eight years at Belgian club RSC Anderlecht as a defender, with whom he won the 1983 UEFA Cup.
+He played for the Danish national team in 30 matches, and scored two goals.
 He represented Denmark at the 1986 World Cup and the triumphant Euro 1992 tournament, where he suffered a serious knee injury, during the semi-final.

 His son Kristoffer Andersen is also a retired professional footballer.

 Club career

 Born at Amager, Andersen started his career in Fremad Amager, where he made his senior debut at the age of 16.
 In July 1982, he moved abroad to play for Belgian club RSC Anderlecht in the Jupiler League championship.
 In his first season with the club, at the age of 18, he won the international 1983 UEFA Cup tournament.
 In the following years, he won three Jupiler League championships and two Belgian Cups with Anderlecht.

 Andersen moved on to Germany in July 1990, where he played for German Bundesliga club 1.
 FC Köln.
 He did not win anything in his time with Köln.
 Though the club reached the 1991 DFB-Pokal cup final, they were beaten by Werder Bremen in penalty shootout.
 Following his knee injury at the UEFA Euro 1992, Andersen spent 11 months in rehabilitation, before he returned for Köln in May 1993.
 He soon thereafter suffered another knee injury to his cruciate ligament, and was out until February 1994.
 Following continued injury problems, he finally became fit for the 1996–97 season where he played 28 of 34 games.
 After another injury, he ended his career in May 1998, 33 years old, and went on to become a sports agent in December that year.